 Next, accepting samples increases the societal pressure to buy.
 There’s a reason why the beauty industry spends billions to create free samples.
 It’s because they work.
 And a study from the British Food Journal shows that free sampling can draw consumers into purchasing from a category that they initially did not intend to1.

 Everywhere we look, there’s advertising targeted at us.
-It’s easy to think that a purchase was your decision, without realizing that it was induced by an ad you watched a few days ago.
+It’s easy to think that a purchase was your decision without realizing that it was induced by an ad you watched a few days ago.
 As such, this still applies to you even if you’re already living a zero-waste lifestyle.

-With the zero-waste makeup brands reviewed above, you can create full-glam looks, or soft everyday looks to fit your personal style.
+With the zero-waste makeup brands reviewed above, you can create full-glam or soft everyday looks to fit your style.
 And with our checklist for buying zero-waste makeup, you should be able to sidestep brands that greenwash their products effectively.

 |Heilman, C., Lakishyk, K. and Radas, S. (2011), "An empirical investigation of in‐store sampling promotions", British Food Journal, Vol. 113 No. 10, pp. 1252-1266. https://doi.org/10.1108/00070701111177674|